Your data agent exported 50,000 customer records. To where?

 Risks in autonomous data agents

-Agents query tables they should not access, exposing salary data, credentials, or medical records.
-Dynamic SQL generation means any table is one prompt away.
+Agents can query tables they should not access, exposing salary data, credentials, or medical records.
+Dynamic SQL needs table-level tool policy.

 Bulk exports and unrestricted SELECT queries leak thousands of customer records in seconds.
-GDPR fines for such exposures start at 2% of global revenue.
+That is the point where a helpful analyst becomes an unbounded disclosure path.

-Agents export data to unauthorized destinations, bypassing DLP controls and compliance requirements.
+Agents export data to unauthorized destinations, bypassing DLP controls and regulated review requirements.
 Shadow AI adds $670K to average breach costs.

 Query filtering and PII policies

 Define which queries your data agent can execute, which tables it can access, and what happens when PII is detected in results.
-These policies map directly to GDPR Article 25 (data protection by design) and CCPA Section 1798.100 (right to know what data is collected).
+These policies can be mapped to GDPR Article 25 (data protection by design) and CCPA Section 1798.100 (right to know what data is collected).

 policies: